zerogetsamgow/vpstheme/README.md

 This package is in development.

-Version 2.4.0 includes useable palettes and themes for the Department of Health and the Department of Families, Fairness and Housing as well as a range of helper functions, these palettes and themes require refinement.
+Version 2.6.0 includes useable palettes and themes for the Department of Health, the Department of Families, Fairness and Housing and the Department of Justice and Community Safety as well as a range of helper functions, these palettes and themes require refinement.

-Version 2.0.0 also includes `scale_*_dh()` functions that enable the use of the Department of Health’s palette for fills and colours in `ggplot()` objects.

 In its current form, the package is useable and provides example code to enable others to extend `theme_vps_foundation()` and adapt